 Gmail is a user-friendly email provider that offers 15 GB of storage space per account.
 What you might not know is it also allows for collaboration through a delegation option.
 Delegates can read and send email on your behalf while accessing the account.

+Google Calendar is a great way to visually organize your busy life.
 The tool also supports sharing.
 Make some or all of your calendars public, so people can see when you’re free.

-On the next page, look for the Share with specific people
+- On the next page, scroll down to the Share with specific people

 Copy the generated URL and send it to colleagues, friends, or other people you know.
 Be aware, anyone who gets the link can access the calendar.

 The sharing capability of Google Calendar is fantastic for planning meetings, study sessions, or other collaborative activities.

-It also saves you from repeatedly telling people you’re busy.
-They can just look at a calendar you’ve shared with them instead.
-Advantages like conditional formatting and built-in formulas save time for you and collaborators.
+Google Sheets is a spreadsheet app you can use with others simultaneously.
+Advantages like conditional formatting and built-in spreadsheet formulas save time for you and collaborators.
 You can even see other people make edits in real time.

 4. Google Docs

-Use it while writing to-do lists, brainstorming for projects or anything else that’s better with input from others.
+Google Docs works perfectly for putting your head together with teammates.
+Use it while writing to-do lists, brainstorming for projects, or anything else that’s better with input from others.